asandelarvine/Awwards-Like-App/README.md

 2. A user can sign up.
 3. View projects.
 4. A user can submit his or her own projects.
-5. A user can upvote or downvote on a project.
+5. A user can upvote or rather give stars on a project.
 6. A user is also able to change his or her profile,add bio .
 7. A user can also comment on other people's project.